linuxserver-archive/docker-apache/README-release.md

 ## Setting up the application

+Config files are located in /config/apache
-Place files for web in /web folder and edit the files in /proxy for the reverse proxy.
+Place web files in /config/www
+Place keys in /config/keys

 ## Updates